OpenNewsLabs/autoEdit_2/README.md

 npm install
 ```

-and then run the following comand to compile the js client side files with browserify and start nwjs.
+and then run the following comand to compile the js client side files with browserify and start electron.

 ```bash
 npm start